Joonas Kolkka: Club career

 Born in Lahti, Kolkka started his career with Reipas Lahti and MyPa in Finland's Veikkausliiga.
 He won the Finnish Cup with MyPa in 1995 before joining Netherlands' Willem II the same year.
 In 1998 Kolkka joined Dutch club PSV Eindhoven on a four-year contract.
 At PSV he won two league championships and got to play in the UEFA Champions League.
-Kolkka then moved to Greek side Panathinaikos in 2001, and he spent two seasons there.
-After leaving Greece, Kolkka played a season each for Borussia Mönchengladbach of the German Bundesliga and Crystal Palace of the English Premiership.
+Kolkka then moved to Greek side Panathinaikos in 2001 for a transfer fee of €2.3 million, and he spent two seasons there.
+After leaving Greece, Kolkka played a season each for Borussia Mönchengladbach of the German Bundesliga, and in Crystal Palace of the English Premier League, to which he transferred for a fee of €750.000.
 He scored at both Anfield and Old Trafford during his stay at the club, and also scored in the thrilling 3–3 draw with Norwich.
 He was released by Palace, and returned to the Netherlands in 2005, signing a one-year deal with ADO Den Haag.
 After an impressive season with ADO, he was signed by Dutch side Feyenoord in the summer of 2006, and played until summer 2011 for NAC Breda.
 In 2011, he was signed by his former club, Willem II, being employed as a player and a sales manager of the club.

 On 4 May 2012, it was announced that Kolkka had signed a three-month-contract with Texas Dutch Lions, in the third level of American football (not Dayton Dutch Lions).
 After his contract with the Dutch Lions expired, Kolkka returned to the Netherlands, working as a youth coach for his former club PSV.